sitraka-/decolonial-futures/speculation-as-material-practice.md

 <section data-background-image="assets/imgs/nspdos_1.png" data-state=nspdos>
     <style>.nspdos header:after { content: "NSPDOS, 2021 — Human Considerations: Speculations on Lunar Habitation"; }</style>
     <aside class="notes">
-    - Thinking about imagined cultures and how they are brought to life, I want to briefly talk about a panel discussion I organised with NSPDOS as part of the Virtual Italian Pavilion at the Venice Biennale of Architecture in 2021.
-Titled Human Consideration: Speculation on Lunar Habitation, this event brought together an architect, a litterature scholar, and an anthropologist—to explore the social, architectural, and communal realities of long-term life on the Moon.<br><br>
+    - Thinking about imagined cultures and how they are brought to life, I want to briefly talk about a series of design sprints I organised with NSPDOS for the Venice Biennale in 2021.
+Titled Human Consideration: Speculation on Lunar Habitation and later Lunar Denizens.<br><br>
+    This event brought together academics, artists, architects, engineers, and scientists—to explore the social, architectural, and communal realities of long-term life on the Moon.<br><br>
-    - Rather than treating lunar habitation as purely an engineering challenge, NSPDOS developed a world-building premise, a stolen report from the year 2133, to reframe the problem.
-This allowed us to ask different kinds of questions: not just about survival, but about what kinds of societies and relationships could emerge in such an environment.<br><br>
+    - Rather than treating lunar habitation as purely an engineering challenge, we asked different kinds of questions: not just about survival, but about what kinds of societies and relationships could emerge in such an environment.<br><br>
-    - From there, we charted a path toward exploring what it truly means to live beyond Earth—not just how it might work, but how it might shape existence itself.
+    - So not just how it might work, but how it might shape existence itself.
   </aside>
 </section>

 <section data-background-image="assets/imgs/nspdos_2.png" data-state=nspdos>
     <aside class="notes">
     - Rather than constructing a world from the top down, I wanted to start from the small, the everyday—moments, interactions, and routines.
-Instead of defining a fully built setting, I structured the discussion around specific situations, prompting the panel to generate stories from them and letting the world emerge through those narratives.<br><br>
+I structured the discussion around specific situations, prompting the panel to generate stories from them and letting the world emerge through the entanglement of those stories and narratives.<br><br>
   </aside>
 </section>

 <section data-background-image="assets/imgs/1999.jpg" data-state=nspdos>
     <aside class="notes">
     - From these discussions, a series of key ideas emerged like:<br><br>
-    - Designing for the Moon is not just about infrastructure—it’s about shaping entirely new ways of living.
-The built environment, policies, and governance structures don’t just determine survival; they actively shape social relationships, rhythms of life, and cultural values.
-On the Moon, everything is extreme—gravity, resources, isolation—which means that every design decision has consequences beyond function.<br><br>
+    - Designing for the Moon is not just about infrastructure.
+The built environment, policies, and governance structures don’t just determine survival; they actively shape social relationships, rhythms of life, and cultural values.<br><br>
     - For example, the way time is structured can reshape daily life.
 Instead of Earth’s standard 8-hour work-rest cycles, a lunar society could be structured around different hour blocks<br><br>
     - Health and safety policies could take on a new role.
 If survival depends on mutual aid, could an obligation to provide assistance—which is the terms used in treaties like the Outer Space Treaty—extend beyond emergencies to include resource sharing, like calories or radiation shielding?
 Could architecture itself embed these principles, where handrails, airlocks, or shared oxygen systems aren’t just practical necessities, but enforcers of interdependence?<br><br>
   </aside>